 - You can prevent zinc and iron deficiency by eating pumpkin seeds, unpeeled flax seeds, and sesame seeds.

-- Certain essential fatty acids can also be obtained from high-fat foods such as avocados or olives.
-(Bear in mind that most tinned olives have undergone a cooking process during manufacturing).
+- Certain essential fatty acids can also be obtained from high-fat foods like avocados or olives.
+(Keep in mind that most tinned olives have undergone cooking during manufacturing).

-- Soaking: You’ll mainly be using this method for nuts and beans.
-One the hand, this makes them easier to process; on the other hand, certain beans start to germinate after a soaking period, which can have a positive effect on digestion — if eaten in moderation.
-Not all nuts have to be soaked though – as this raw vegan recipe for brownies shows.
+- Soaking: You’ll mainly use this method for nuts and beans.
+This makes them easier to process.
+Furthermore, certain beans start to germinate after soaking, which can help digestion — if eaten in moderation.
+Not all nuts have to be soaked, though.
+It’s good to assess this on a case-by-case basis.

-- Dehydration: In this process, food is dried for several hours in a kitchen dehydrator (available for example on Amazon**) or at a maximum of 45 degrees in a convection oven, thus preserving it.
-Among other things, vegetable chips and raw vegetable bread (– check out the recipe here –) can be produced in this way.
+- Dehydration: In the dehydration process, food is dried for several hours in a kitchen dehydrator (available on Amazon**) or at lower heat in a convection oven, thus preserving it.
+This is a great way to prepare veggie chips, raw vegetable bread, and other tasty snack items.

 - Pureeing: Fruit and vegetable juices made from all kinds of ingredients are a great addition to the raw vegan cookbook.
 You can also prepare smoothies and raw vegan soups in this way.
 Here’s one recipe to try: DIY Pumpkin Smoothie – An Easy, Healthy Recipe

 - Fermentation: The fermentation process retains all a product’s nutrients and forms lactic acid bacteria, which promote a healthy intestinal flora.
 Cabbage is a popular candidate for fermentation – the process makes it more digestible – but almost all vegetables are suitable.
-Check out this recipe for Sauerkraut and give it a go.
+Check out our guide on how to ferment vegetables.

 Risks: Dangerous Raw Foods and Potential Nutrition Deficiencies

-Of course, almost all conventional diets include some raw food, without any inherent risks.
-Still, there are a number of things to be aware of if you’re switching to a raw vegan diet.
+Of course, almost all conventional diets include some raw vegan food without any inherent risks.
+Still, there are a few things to be aware of if you’re switching to a raw food diet.

 - Not all vegetables can be consumed raw.
 This is particularly true of potatoes, aubergines, beans, rhubarb, cassava, and legumes or pulses.
 You should always cook these foods thoroughly before consumption.
-One of the few pulses that can be eaten raw is the sugar snap pea.
+One of the few pulses you can eat raw is the sugar snap pea.

 - You should be particularly careful if you go foraging for wild herbs and mushrooms that you intend to eat raw.
 There is often a high risk of confusion with poisonous specimens.

 - Note: Eating only raw foods puts more strain on your teeth than a regular diet.
-You should therefore make sure that you eat fruit and vegetables not only as a whole, but also grated or pureed.
+So, make sure to eat fruit and vegetables not only whole but also grated and pureed.

-As with veganism in general, there are certain nutritional deficiencies which practitioners of a raw vegan diet have to watch out for.
-One vitamin likely to be missing from many vegetarian and vegan diets is vitamin B12.
+As with veganism in general, there are certain nutritional deficiencies that practitioners of a raw vegan diet should watch out for.
+One vitamin lik be missing from many vegetarian and vegan diets is vitamin B12.
 The only proven sources for this are animal products or dietary supplements.
-Other important elements lacking in a raw vegan diet may be vitamin D, zinc, iron, and calcium.
+Other important elements lacking in a raw food diet can include vitamin D, zinc, iron, and calcium.

-Consequently, if you are moving to a 100 percent raw vegan diet, it is advisable to have regular medical check-ups to detect possible deficiencies in time.
-Also important — for everybody, not just vegans! – is to eat as a varied a diet as possible, for a good mix in your sources of nutrients.
+Consequently, if you are moving to a 100 percent raw vegan diet, it is advisable to have regular medical check-ups to detect possible deficiencies.
+Also important — for everybody, not just vegans — is to eat as varied as possible, for a good mix in your sources of nutrients.

-Raw Vegan Diet: Benefits for Your Body and the Planet
+Raw Vegan Food Diet: Benefits for Your Body and the Planet

 Of course, a raw vegan diet also has numerous benefits.
-Any form of nutrition based on solely on plants will have any number of positive effects on your health.
-These include a lower risk for heart disease and diabetes.
-Improved digestion (because of the increased fiber intake) and weight loss may also be positive side-effects.
+Any form of nutrition based solely on plants will have a significant positive impact on your health.
+These impacts include a lower risk for heart disease and diabetes.
+Improved digestion (due to the increased fiber intake) and weight loss are other positive side effects.

-However, note that these benefits have mostly been proven for traditional vegan or vegetarian diets.
-There are not enough studies examining the raw vegan diet specifically to establish whether eating raw is necessarily more beneficial in all cases.
+However, these benefits are proven for traditional vegan or vegetarian diets.
+There are not yet enough studies examining the raw food diet specifically to establish whether eating raw is necessarily most beneficial in all cases.

-Nevertheless, avoiding many of the things which are automatically off the menu on the raw vegan diet — foods with too much salt, sugars, alcohol – is going to have a huge positive effect on your health and well-being.
+Nevertheless, avoiding the things that are automatically off the menu on a raw food diet — foods with too much salt and sugar, for example — will have a huge positive effect on your health and well-being.
 In this sense, eating raw is undoubtedly beneficial.

-Finally, any diet which reduces or removes its reliance on animal products is going to be good for the environment.
-We now know that meat and dairy production is soon to overtake oil as the planet’s biggest pollutor.
+Finally, any diet that reduces or removes its reliance on animal products is going to be good for the environment.
+We now know that meat and dairy production is soon to overtake oil as the planet’s biggest polluter.
 And if you’re not using energy to cook at home, that will reduce your carbon footprint, too.
-Check out our list of tips for preparing food on a raw vegan diet below.
+Check out our list of tips for preparing raw vegan food below.

 There are many reasons to consider switching to a raw vegan diet.
-There are numerous health benefits, and it’s better for the environment.
-Last but not least: It’s always a good thing to reconsider our consumer behavior and spend more time on healthy eating.
+Not only are there numerous health benefits, but it’s better for the environment.
+Last but not least: It’s always good to reconsider our consumer behavior and focus on healthy eating.

-Still, you shouldn’t rush into a raw vegan diet.
-It’s better to increase the proportion of raw foods in your usual diet step by step – this way you won’t immediately overtax your digestive system.
-Stomach ailments, a feeling of fullness, and even diarrhea are typical symptoms of a rushed conversion to raw food.
+Still, don’t rush into a raw food diet.
+It’s better to increase the proportion of raw foods in your usual diet slowly.
+That way, you won’t immediately overtax your digestive system.
+Stomach ailments, a feeling of fullness, and even diarrhea are typical symptoms of a rushed conversion to raw vegan food.

-Inform yourself beforehand about any new approach to your nutrition by talking to others or by buying a guidebook with detailed tips and information (in your local bookstore or online with Amazon**).
+Inform yourself beforehand about any new approach to your nutrition by talking to others or by researching online for detailed tips and information.
 If you suffer from chronic deficiency symptoms or diseases, discuss your change in diet with a doctor.

-Ultimately: Every person is different and every body has different needs.
-If you notice that you don’t feel comfortable with an exclusively raw vegan diet, you can always reduce the raw food portion as necessary.
+Ultimately: Every person is different, and everybody has different needs.
+If you notice that you don’t feel comfortable with an exclusively raw vegan diet, you can always reduce your raw food percentage as necessary.
 The most important thing is to eat a balanced diet.
-You should be taking care of your own health as well as the well-being of animals and the environment.
+You should be taking care of your own health as well as considering the well-being of animals and the environment.

-This article was translated from German by Will Tayler.
-You can read the original here: Roh und vegan: Darauf musst du bei dieser Ernährungsform achtenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was translated and adpated from German by Will Tayler.
+You can read the original here: Roh und vegan: Darauf musst du bei dieser Ernährungsform achtenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.